-The Foundation has a promise to give from a bequest at December 31, 2022, which was recorded based on the amount expected to be collected.
+The Foundation has a promise to give from a foundation at December 31, 2023, which was recorded based on the amount expected to be collected.
 It is expected to be collected within one year.
+The Foundation had a promise to give from a bequest at December 31, 2022, which was recorded based on the amount expected to be collected.